MarNikk/test_video_game/README.md

 # test_video_game
-it's will or are or was my first video game.
+it's are my first video game.
+It are basic on 2,5D